Pavithra-cj/TodoApp_Backend/README.md

 ```

 ### 2. Run using Docker
--Make sure Docker is installed and running.
+- Make sure Docker is installed and running.

 ```bash
 docker-compose up --build